 After all, 75% of consumers have said they'll judge a company's credibility based solely on their website's design.

-To make sure you're getting the most of this essential communication channel, you'll want to design your website with the most sceptical visitors in mind.
+To ensure you're getting the most of this essential communication channel, you'll want to design your website with the most sceptical visitors in mind.

 With a staggering 4.2 billion users worldwide, social media is here to stay - both for businesses and their customers.

-Customers love social media because it allows them to connect with a huge amount of people fast, while also staying up to date with recent trends and the latest news.
+Customers love social media because it allows them to quickly connect with many people while also staying up to date with recent trends and news.

 Businesses love it as it allows them to demonstrate new products, engage with specific audiences, and vastly improve customer relations - just a few of the reasons why social media has become an essential communication channel.

-To make sure you're getting the most out of social media as a marketing channel, you'll want to ensure you're truly engaging your customers and not giving them updates that'll bore them to tears.
+To ensure you're getting the most out of social media as a marketing channel, you'll want to ensure you're truly engaging your customers and not giving them updates that'll bore them to tears.

 For help on how to get started, check out our favourite customer engagement examples for inspiration.

-Whatever your industry, make sure you're catering to your customers by offering live chat as one of your key digital communication channels.
+Whatever your industry, make sure you're catering to your customers by following our web chat best practices.

-For instance, chatbots can be used to provide your customers with simple FAQ answers when they have a quick query.
+For instance, chatbots can provide your customers with simple FAQ answers when they have a quick query.

 Another perk gained from using chatbots as a communication channel is their 24/7 availability.

-If your live chat agents are offline, they can still provide your customers with the answers they're looking for, while also collecting data for later interactions.
+If your live chat agents are offline, they can still provide your customers with the answers they're looking for.
+At the same time, they can collect data for later interactions.

-Between December 2019 and 2020, the use of customer facing video chat has surged by 400%.
-The reasons why are clear: video chat provides the same face-to-face connection that customers are used to receiving in person.
+The reasons why are clear: video chat provides the same face-to-face connection that customers receive during in-person communication.

-Whatever your industry, it’s the only communication channel that allows you to bring the in-store experience online.
+Finally, whatever your industry, video is the only communication channel that allows you to bring the in-store experience online.

-For more on the great effects video chat can have in a variety of sectors, check out our full guide on how to offer amazing customer service with video.
+For more on the remarkable effects video chat can have in your sector, check out our complete guide on offering fantastic customer service with video.

-While we've already covered email in our section on internal communication channels, as a tool for customer service and marketing, it’s definitely worthy of another mention.
+While we've already covered email in our section on internal communication channels, it's worthy of another mention as a tool for customer service and online marketing tactics.